Grant Davis, General Manager

 Ann DuBay, Community and Government Affairs Manager

-Ann DuBay is a Community & Government Affairs Manager for Sonoma Water, and serves as the administrator for the Sonoma Valley and Petaluma Valley Groundwater Sustainability Agencies.
+Ann DuBay is Community & Government Affairs Manager for Sonoma Water, and serves as the administrator for the Sonoma Valley and Petaluma Valley Groundwater Sustainability Agencies.
 Ann also spearheads outreach and communication for all Sonoma County Groundwater Sustainability Agencies.
 Before joining Sonoma Water in 2008, Ann wrote editorials and a column for The Press Democrat for eight years.
 She has an MBA in nonprofit management and has worked for nonprofit agencies, in the California State Senate as a policy consultant, and as a seasonal firefighter.

 Pamela Jeane, Assistant General Manager - Water and Wastewater Operations